 Livestock: Bharals also often share foraging areas with livestock, especially during summer.
 There can be substantial diet overlap with livestock, which can have a strong influence on the availability of forage.
 In Xizang, there was spatial overlap with livestock during summer and diet and habitat separation during winter.
 In another study the increased intake of browse by Greater Bharal in winter was due to the limited availability of graminoids because of their consumption by livestock in summer.

-Sheep and goats: Greater Blue Sheep and domestic goats had the most similar diets, but differed in the proportions of the three forage classes consumed.
+Sheep and goats: Bharal and domestic goats had the most similar diets, but differed in the proportions of the three forage classes consumed.
 In Diet and spatial overlap in one study was lowest between Bharals and domestic sheep and goats in winter.

 Yak: Greater Bharals overlapped extensively with domestic Yaks because both used similar elevations and both consumed high proportions of browse.